AnirudhMaiya/ERMvsARMvsMixup/README.md

 (Other columns are linear combinations of u, g, r, i, z, nuv_mag)

 ## Experiments
 Since this dataset was provided as a part of class project and was collected by our instructor, I don't really know the bounds or the distribution of the data.
-So i just took a shot for ϵ (max perturbation) and α (step size for each iteration) for PGD.
+So i just took a shot for ϵ (max perturbation) for PGD.
 Hence there might be better values for performing adversarial training.
 For Focal loss recommended default value γ = 2 is used.